NathanHawks/SR1eGameBot/README.md

 ## Misc ##

-  All initiative-related and macro-related commands are a little slow.
+  All initiative-related and macro-related commands are a little slow (due to communication with Google Drive).
 They get faster after the first use.
 The :hourglass_flowing_sand: reaction means it's working on your request.

   Commands are not case-sensitive.
 Go WiLd WitH tHaT.